aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/headerfooter/is_linked_to_previous/_index.md

 ﻿---
+title: HeaderFooter.is_linked_to_previous property
+linktitle: is_linked_to_previous property
-title: is_linked_to_previous property
+articleTitle: is_linked_to_previous property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "True if this header or footer is linked to the corresponding header or footer in the previous section."
+description: "HeaderFooter.is_linked_to_previous property.
+True if this header or footer is linked to the corresponding header or footer in the previous section."
 type: docs
 weight: 40
 url: /python-net/aspose.words/headerfooter/is_linked_to_previous/